cassell/Parm/README.md

 It generates models based on your schema and its powerful closure based query processing and ability to handle large datasets make it powerful and flexible.

-1. PSR-0 Compliant and works with Composer Autoloader
+1. PSR-0 Compliant and works with Composer
-1. Generates an autoloader for all of the generated classes/models
+1. Handles all the CRUD (Creating, Reading, Updating, and Deleting)
-1. Generated models can be namespaced or generated into the global namespace
 1. Easily output data as JSON for APIs
 1. Fast queries that can easily be limited to a subset of fields in a table ("select first_name, last_name from table" vs. "select * from table").
 And you can still use objects when using a subset of the fields.
-1. SQL UPDATEs are minimal and only changed columns are sent to the database
+1. SQL UPDATEs are minimal and only the modified columns/fields are sent to the database
 1. Closure based query processing that lets you handle data efficiently and in a fully customizable manner
+1. PagedCollection makes it very easy to page through a set of records one page at a time (Go through 1,000,000 records 1,000 at a time)
-1. Buffered queries for performance and Unbuffered queries for processing huge datasets while staying memory safe
+1. Buffered queries for performance and unbuffered queries for processing huge data sets while staying memory safe
-1. You can easily extend the Factories and Objects to encapsulate the logic of a model
+1. Models can be generated into a namespace or generated into the global namespace
+1. Handles all escaping of input values when saving to the database
+1. Bindings automatically escape of query values
 1. Process any SQL query (multiple tables and joins) using the same closure based process model.
 Easily output the results to an Array or JSON
-1. Handles all the CRUD (Creating, Reading, Updating, and Deleting)
-1. Handles all escaping of input values when using Bindings
+1. You can easily extend the Factories and Objects to encapsulate the logic of a model (fat models)
 1. Will return the proper data type for the field (if it is a MySQL int(11) column an integer will be returned)
 1. Method chaining of filters, limits, etc
+1. Generates an autoloader for all of the generated classes/models if you don't generate them into a PSR autoloader directory
-1. Convert Timezones Using MySQL Timezone Tables (if loaded)
+1. Convert Timezones Using MySQL Timezone Tables (if time_zone tables are loaded)
 1. Generated Code is creating using Mustache Templates
 1. Full test suite using PHPUnit and Travis CI
 1. Fully documented and generated classes are generated with PHPDoc "DocBlock" comments to assist your IDE